County-class destroyer: Batch 2 improvements

 The second four Counties had improved air warning and target indicator radar ("double bedstead" 965M and a revised 992 for closer range tracking rather than only surface warning).
 The revised Seaslug Mk2 was supposedly effective against supersonic and surface targets at up to 30 km.
-ADWAS command and control system could process and prioritise air targets detected by the 965 and 992 radar and other so fitted RN warships.
+ADAWS command and control system could process and prioritise air targets detected by the 965 and 992 radar and other so fitted RN warships.
 This was important as the Type 984 3D processing system on the carriers Victorious, Hermes and Eagle were removed from 1967 to 1972, affecting the first four County class ships which depended on datalinks to the carrier systems for primary radar and targeting processing of Seaslug.

 As constructed, the County-class ships were armed with a pair of twin QF 4.5-inch gun mountings.
 These had magazines for 225 shells for each gun, two-thirds of the magazine capacity for the same guns in the single-turreted Leander-class frigates.
-The second batch of four ships (Antrim, Fife, Glamorgan and Norfolk) were refitted in the mid-1970s – their 'B' turrets were removed and replaced by four single MM38 Exocet surface-to-surface anti-ship-missile launcher boxes in order to increase the fleets anti-ship capability following retirement of its aircraft carriers.
+The second batch of four ships (Antrim, Fife, Glamorgan and Norfolk) were refitted in the mid-1970s – their 'B' turrets were removed and replaced by four single MM38 Exocet surface-to-surface anti-ship-missile launcher boxes in order to increase the fleet's anti-ship capability following retirement of its aircraft carriers.
 This made the County-class ships the only Royal Navy ships to be fitted with three separate types of guided missile: Seaslug, Seacat and Exocet.